Digital Product Passports

 Each passport is linked to a physical product, often via a QR code or RFID tag, and accessible by everyone from producers and consumers to regulators and recyclers.

-See features and requirementsCore features and data requirements
+See features and requirementsCore features and data requirements of Digital Product Passports

-The Eco-design for Sustainable Products Regulation (ESPR) sets the framework for DPPs.
+The new Eco-design for Sustainable Products Regulation (ESPR) sets the framework for DPPs.
 It specifies mandatory information categories that must be included, though exact data points will vary by product group.
 At a high level, DPPs will need to contain:

 Product identification